- Comparing the Export vs. Distiller workflows

-Hi I'm David Blatner, cohost of InDesign Secrets.com.
-And this is InDesign Insider Training Print PDFs.
-In this title I'm going to teach you how to make great PDF files.
-I start with a bunch of critical but basic information about PDF's that most InDesign users never get around to learning.
-I'll explain all the confusing terminology involved, including presets.
-Such as PDF-X1A, transparency flattening.

-I'll talk about tagging and what that is, and also why you need to pay attention to image compression.
+- [Voiceover] Hi, I'm David Blatner, the co-host of InDesignSecrets.com and this is InDesign Insider Training: Print PDFs.
+In this title, I'm going to teach you how to make great PDF files.
+I start with a bunch of critical but basic information about PDFs that most InDesign users never get around to learning.
+I'll explain all the confusing terminology involved, including presets such as PDFX1A, transparency flattening, I'll talk about tagging and what that is, and also why you need to pay attention to image compression.

-I then jump in to how to optimize your PDFs.
+I then jump into how to optimize your PDFs.
 Finally, I talk about the most common PDF scenarios, like converting all your text to outlines, or creating a small PDF suitable for emailing or downloading from a website.
 I'm glad you're here, because being able to make a good quality PDF is a critical skill in today's world.
 Let's see how it's done.